 - Not to spit, intentionally burping or breaking wind, throwing things away in anger, or interrupting.

 In order to grow as responsible adults, etiquettes are essential for every child.
-The etiquette you teach today to your child will carry over into adulthood and help make them into successful friends, family persons, and professionals.
+Teaching etiquette to kids will carry over into adulthood and help make them into successful friends, family persons, and professionals.
 All the hard work and effort that you have put now into teaching your children basic etiquettes will give him skills to handle himself in a civilized world.

 Your child will make a few etiquette mistakes every now and then and your job is to correct those mistakes and move on.
 You must give your child the freedom to follow up on etiquette learning and grow with them.